-This course provides the student with an opportunity to observe, assess, record, interpret and develop plans to strengthen the development of children.
-Students will study then carry out numerous informal and formal methods of observing and assessing children and will construct a child study based on assessments gathered throughout the semester.
+This course provides students with an opportunity to observe, assess, record, interpret and develop plans to strengthen the development of children.
+Students study and carry out numerous informal and formal methods of observing and assessing children and then construct a child study based on assessments gathered throughout the semester.